Leopold Blaustein

-Leopold Blaustein (1905-1942/1944) was a Polish-Jewish philosopher, aesthetician, and psychologist.
+Leopold Blaustein (February 10 1905-1942/1944) was a Polish-Jewish philosopher, aesthetician, and psychologist.
 He was among the last generation of Kazimierz Twardowski's students and is also noted for his critique of Edmund Husserl's philosophy.
 His philosophical works are based on a combination of phenomenology and the analytical approach of the Lwów-Warsaw School of logic.

 Blaustein is also cited as a pioneer in the description of mental reception of motion pictures and radio programs.

 Background

-Blaustein was born in 1905 into a Polish-Jewish family.
-He was educated in Lvov and studied philosophy and German philology at John Casimir University.
+Leopold Blaustein was born in 1905 into a Polish-Jewish family.
+He was the son of Majer Blaustein, a Merchant and Rachel Blaustein née Landau.
+Leopold was educated in Lvov and studied philosophy and German philology at John Casimir University.
 In 1925, he was recommended by Roman Ingarden and Kazimierz Ajdukiewicz to study under Husserl in Freiburg.
 For his Ph.D., he wrote the dissertation Husserlian science: on the act, content and object of representations.
 He finished his education during his study visits in the city (1925) and in Berlin (1927-1928).

 The circumstance of Blaustein's death is still uncertain.
 Some sources claim that the Germans murdered him and his family in 1942.
 Along with his wife Eugenie Ginsberg, he was identified as one of the philosophers of the Lvov-Warsaw School who died in Nazi ghettos.
 There are also those who claim he committed suicide in 1944.